LiquidX-Studio/How-we-code/EngineeringHandbook.md

 - Release branches are created from the main branch
 - Release branches are tagged with *major.minor.patch* version number `(000.000.000)`
   - Major version is incremented for new features or breaking changes
-  - Minor version number is incremented for incremental feature updates
+  - Minor version number is incremented for feature updates
-  - Patch version numbers are incremented for hotfix/patch
+  - Patch version numbers are incremented *only* for hotfix/patch
-- Once the release branch is verified by the QA team, it is deployed to the production
+- After QA verification, the release branch is deployed into the production
-- Release branches are long-lived in case we have to patch/hotfix the production
+  - Release branches are long-lived - we may use that to do root-cause analysis for incidents

 # 2. Source code repository
 All changes that are deployed in the production (e.g., aws lambda scripts, SQL queries to create table/schema) is stored in our code repositories: